nuPRISM/iwcd-xu1-petalinux-rev0-2020-01/wut_petalinux_rev1/README.md

 ```
     boot
 ```
-1. Linux starts to boot, wait for the shell prompt, write WTF command you want
+1. Linux starts to boot, wait for the shell prompt, write Linux command

 ### TFTP booting